diksipav/diksipav/public/content/cover-letter.md

 Big part of my software career has been focused on frontend development (**Angular, React, Next.js, Svelte**), along with backend experience in **Node.js** and **NestJS**.
 For the last 2 years, I worked at [Gel](https://www.geldata.com/) as a TypeScript tooling and AI engineer, where I built AI solutions with both TypeScript and Python.

 Despite this, I’ve always felt drawn back to low-level and systems work—where I can tackle more complex problems and focus on performance.
-Two months ago, I decided to fully commit to this direction.
+Four months ago, I decided to fully commit to this direction.

 ## Recent Focus